Great Leadership Always Starts on the Inside

 ● What have I learned about myself?

-● How can I help others going through this process?
+● How can I help others?

 Comes the Dawn